"Iron Lady" Thatcher mourned, but opponents celebrate

 She made her mark - after a makeover that changed her hair and her voice - by focusing on fiscal prudence and common sense - potent messages when made against the backdrop of the 1978-79 "winter of discontent" when strikes brought Britain's economy to a halt with 3-day working weeks and power shortages.

-Cutting taxes, liberalizing exchange controls and privatizing state-controlled behemoths, Thatcher transformed Britain's economy and helped to strengthen the City of London as a global financial center only challenged by New York.
+Cutting taxes, liberalising exchange controls and privatising state-controlled behemoths, Thatcher transformed Britain's economy and helped to strengthen the City of London as a global financial centre only challenged by New York.

 But the struggles that followed left their mark on Britain.

 "She absolutely decimated mining communities with her policies and we will never ever forgive her," said Stephen Brunt, a former miner and union representative, told Reuters in the northern English town of Barnsley, the scene of pitched battles between striking miners and police in the 1980s.

 "When I heard the news she had died, I shouted out 'rejoice,'" Brunt said.
 "She is reviled around here."

 Her personal credo, founded on competition, private enterprise, thrift and self-reliance, gave birth to a political philosophy still referred to as "Thatcherism".